MySQL online DDL and pt-online-schema-change

 • Deleting columns (beware of high costs)

-In addition, MySQL 8.0.12 added a feature called INSTANT DDL, which allows you to perform DDL operations quickly by updating only the metadata.
+Furthermore, MySQL 8.0.12 introduced a feature called INSTANT DDL, which allows for faster DDL operations by updating only the metadata.

 ⚠️

-However, there are the following restrictions when executing with ALGORITHM=INSTANT.
+However, the following constraints apply when executing with ALGORITHM=INSTANT.

-• Adding a column cannot be combined in the same statement with other ALTER TABLE actions that do not support ALGORITHM=INSTANT.
+• Adding columns cannot be combined with other ALTER TABLE actions that do not support ALGORITHM=INSTANT in the same statement.

-• A column can only be added as the last column in a table.
-Adding a column in any other position between other columns is not supported.
+• Columns can only be added as the last column in a table.
+Adding columns to any other position between other columns is not supported.

-• You cannot add a column to a table that uses ROW_FORMAT=COMPRESSED.
+• You cannot add columns to a table that uses ROW_FORMAT=COMPRESSED.

-• You cannot add a column to a table that has a FULLTEXT index.
+• You cannot add columns to a table that contains a FULLTEXT index.

 • Columns cannot be added to temporary tables.
 Only ALGORITHM=COPY is supported for temporary tables.

-• You cannot add a column to a table that resides in the Data Dictionary tablespace.
+• You cannot add columns to a table that exists in a data dictionary tablespace.

-• The row size limit is not evaluated when adding a column.
-However, the row size limit is checked during DML operations that insert and update rows in a table.
+• Row size limits are not evaluated when adding columns.
+However, row size limits are checked during DML operations that insert and update rows in a table.

-• It is possible to add columns not only to the end but also to other positions.
+• It's possible to add columns not only at the end but also at other locations.

-For more information, please refer to the Online DDL section of the official documentation.
+For more details, please refer to the online DDL section in the official documentation.

-Please note the following points when using this online DDL function:
+Points to note when using this online DDL function:

-If a DDL execution on the master DB takes 20 minutes, it will be executed on the slave DB after the execution is completed on the master,
+If a DDL operation on the master DB takes 20 minutes, it will be executed on the slave DB after it has finished on the master.

-That translates directly into a 20 minute replication delay.
+That directly translates to a 20-minute replication delay.

 💡

-If the execution environment is Amazon RDS Aurora, this is not the case because the architecture is different.
+This does not apply if your execution environment is Amazon RDS Aurora, as the architecture is different.

-To prevent this, execute the DDL on the slave first, then execute the DDL on the master DB with the binlog temporarily disabled.
+To prevent this, first execute the DDL on the slave database, then temporarily disable binlog output on the master database and execute the DDL there as well.

-This is commonly called a Rolling Schema Upgrade, but this method also has its drawbacks.
+This is generally called a Rolling Schema Upgrade.
+However, this method also has its drawbacks.

-If these points are not acceptable, you can use the Percona tool described below.
+If these points are unacceptable, you can use the tools made by Percona, which will be discussed later.

 Use pt-online-schema-change

-pt-online-schema-change (hereinafter referred to as pt-osc) is a tool included in the Percona ToolKit that executes ALTER statements without locking tables, which normally require a table lock.
+pt-online-schema-change (hereinafter referred to as pt-osc) is a tool included in the Percona Toolkit that executes ALTER statements, which normally incur table locks, without locking.

-Please refer to the official documentation for how to install the percona toolkit.
+Please refer to the official documentation for instructions on how to install the Percona Toolkit.

-This tool also has limitations and may not be usable in all situations.
+This tool also has limitations and cannot be used in all situations.

-Please test it in a verification environment beforehand.
+Please test it in a verification environment beforehand to confirm.